Paul Latham: Family

 In 1933 Latham married Lady Patricia Doreen Moore, the daughter of Henry Moore, 10th Earl of Drogheda and Kathleen Pelham Burn.
+Historian Steven Bednarski has characterises the marriage as one of convenience, intended in part to provide Latham with the appearance of a conventional family life and an heir.

-She divorced him in 1943 and died in 1947.
+Lady Patricia divorced Latham in 1943 and died in 1947.
 He was succeeded in the baronetcy by their only son, Richard Thomas Paul Latham, born in April 1934.